 Blockchain Revenues up for Techfinancials

-Despite the turmoil that binary options bans have caused for the firm, there is still some light at the end of the tunnel.
-TechFinancials has decided to pursue opportunities in the blockchain industry and these efforts seem to be paying off.
+Despite the turmoil that binary options bans have caused for TechFinancials, there is still some light at the end of the tunnel for the company.
+After bans on binary options were put in place, the company decided to pursue opportunities in the blockchain industry and these efforts seem to be paying off.

 Whereas last year the firm had no income from its blockchain service offering, this year revenue totaled $1.23 million.
 That inflow of cash seems to have largely come from diamond trading firm CEDEX.